jojozhuang/jojozhuang.github.io/_posts/2016-02-21-data-persistence-with-jpa-and-eclipselink.md

 JPA define guidelines to implement the Object Relational Mapping (ORM) and there is no underlying code for the implementation.
 Where as, Hibernate is the actual implementation of JPA guidelines.

 ## 2. Prerequisites
 Development environment has been setup.
 JDK, Eclipse and Tomcat are all installed.
-Otherwise, refer to [Basic Java Development Environment Setup](http://jojozhuang.github.io/blog/2016/02/05/basic-java-development-environment-setup/) to setup your development environment.
+Otherwise, refer to [Setup Java Development Environment](http://jojozhuang.github.io/blog/2016/02/10/setup-java-development-environment/) to setup your development environment.

 In addition, if you haven’t installed Docker and Kitematic, please install Docker Toolbox by referring to my previous posting [Install Docker Toolbox and Kitematic on Mac](http://jojozhuang.github.io/blog/2016/09/15/install-docker-toolboxand-kitematic-on-mac/).